AVIOMA/sanity-astro/packages/sanity-astro/README.md

-# The Official Sanity integration for Astro
+# AVIOMA's Sanity integration for Astro

-This integration enables the [Sanity Client][sanity-client] in your [Astro][astro] project and lets you embed Sanity Studio on a route.
+This integration enables the [Sanity Client][sanity-client] in your [Astro][astro] project and lets you embed Sanity Studio on a route or as a separate app.
 Astro is an all-in-one web framework that supports a range of UI languages and can be deployed in most places.

 - [Installation](#installation)
   - [Manual installation of dependencies](#manual-installation-of-dependencies)